Undergraduate Concentration Calendar and Further Requirements

 Final cut of creative film or video and final written component due to Adviser.

-One copy of all materials must be submitted to the adviser, and to the Cinema and Media Studies office in Gates-Blake 418.
+One copy of all materials must be submitted to the adviser (can be digital), and three paper copies (and DVD, Blu-ray or digital 'thumb' drive of video for creative projects) to the Cinema and Media Studies office in Classics 304.

 BA presentations and a celebratory event will take place.